 Not only do stronger antibiotics not solve the underlying vaccination illness (aka vaccinosis), but they carry with them negative side effects.

 - Collateral damage.
-Good bacteria (now known to outnumber the host cells by several fold!) are killed, along with the intended victim in your animal’s ear or skin.
+Good bacteria (now known to outnumber the host cells by at least 10 fold!) are killed, along with the intended victim in your animal’s ear or skin.

 - Further compromised immunity.
 When beneficial bacterial populations in your animal’s gut die off, her immune system, already in a state of disrepair (allergy), takes a hit, making recovery more difficult.